Posted in Recovery

 Preserving Your Investment

-Often patients wonder how they can continue to enjoy the enhancement that BBL brings for years to come.
+You may be wondering, “will I lose my BBL if I workout?”
+You’re not alone.
+Patients often wonder how they can continue to enjoy the enhancement that BBL brings for years to come.
 It comes down to diet and exercise.

 Given all of our talk about preserving fat cells, you might think eating a high-fat diet going forward is a good idea.
 Most doctors think otherwise.
 Ideally, before you commit to BBL surgery, you’ve already achieved a reasonable and maintainable weight.